hasura/graphql-engine/graphql/manual/schema/relationships.rst

           }
         }

-    **Create 1:many relationship**
+    **3) Create array relationship**

     An author can write multiple articles.
-This is an example of a 1:many relationship a.ka. an ``array relationship``.
+This is an ``array relationship``.

-    You add an ``array relationship`` exactly how you add an ``object relationship`` in the console.
+    You can add an ``array relationship`` exactly how you added an ``object relationship`` as shown above:

     .. image:: ../../../img/graphql/manual/schema/add-1-many-relationship.png

-    We can now run a nested object query that is based on this ``array relationship`` i.e. fetch a list of authors and a nested list of each author's articles:
+    We can now run a nested object query that is based on this ``array relationship``.

+    Fetch a list of authors and a nested list of each author's articles:

     .. graphiql::
       :view_only: